 - Strong experience in nonprofit accounting and managing complex financial systems and reporting requirements.

 - Experience working with large donors required (e.g. must have experience managing US Government grants), including reporting and monitoring.

 - Experience with international programs required.

-- A hands-on, roll-up your sleeves leader.
+- A hand-on roll-up your sleeves leader.
 This position requires being in command of details.

 - A strong value for data-driven decision making and demonstrated success in generating and executing thoughtful practical solutions.